When we first heard about the concept of cat litter alternatives, we were skeptical about their effectiveness compared to traditional options.

 While unbelievable, you can train your cat to do its business in the toilet, as long as that doesn’t bother you.

 You just need a cat toilet training kit, lots of tasty rewards, and patience.
-Once your cat is toilet trained, no need to worry about litter anymore.
+Once your cat is toilet trained, there is no need to worry about litter anymore.

 However, this alternative has a few cons.
-It’s not a good idea to flush cat poop since cats are host to many parasites, harmful to aqua life.
+It’s not a good idea to flush cat poop since cats are host to many parasites that are harmful to aquatic life.

 And you won’t be able to monitor your cat for any changes in their bathroom habits if you’re not scooping the litter box every day.